-Cold work vs. Shape set anneal
+Cold work vs shape set anneal

 Nitinol in the cold work condition (as drawn or as rolled) is material that has not been subject to a final heat treatment (shape set anneal).
 Nitinol wire and tube typically will have 30-40% cold work reduction during the last drawing steps.
-In sheet and strip products that value is usually closer to 20% reduction.
-The amount of cold work a material had prior to its shape set anneal dictates the ultimate strength of the material.
+In sheet and strip products, that value is usually closer to 20% reduction.
+The amount of cold work a material has prior to its shape set anneal dictates the ultimate strength of the material.
 Once the Nitinol material has been shape set annealed it will exhibit the superelastic and shape memory properties.
 Generally the shape set anneal is a straightening process performed under controlled time, temperature, and pressure conditions.
 This process defines the final mechanical properties of the material until it is subject to further processing.
-Varying the parameters of the shape set anneal will effect these properties.
-This annealing process is continuous for wire and strip straightened on spools; or in discrete lengths for tubes and sheet and bar stock material.
+Varying the parameters of the shape set anneal will affect these properties.
+This annealing process is continuous for wire and strip straightened on spools, or in discrete lengths for tubes and sheet and bar stock material.
 NDC produces wire, strip, sheet, and bar stock in both the cold work (as drawn) and shape set annealed (straight) condition.
 NDC’s tubes are in the shape set annealed condition.

 The heating method can be an air or vacuum furnace, salt bath, sand bath, heated die, or other heating method.
-The temperature should be in the range of 500-550C with higher temperatures resulting in lower tensile strengths.
-Cooling should be rapid to avoid aging effects, a water quench is recommended.
+The temperature should be in the range of 500º-550ºC, with higher temperatures resulting in lower tensile strengths.
+Cooling should be rapid to avoid aging effects; a water quench is recommended.
 The heat treatment time should be such that the material reaches the desired temperature throughout its cross-section.
-This depends on the mass of the fixture and material, and the heating method.
+The time will depend on the mass of the fixture and material, and the heating method.
 Times may be less than a minute for heating small parts in a salt bath or heated die.
 Times may be much longer (10-20 minutes) for heating massive fixtures in a furnace with an air or argon atmosphere.
 In these cases a thermocouple in contact with the material or fixture is recommended.
 In all cases, experimentation for the proper time and temperature will be required to determine the combination that gives the desired results.

 Nitinol can have different surface finishes as a raw material and as a finished component.
-This choice of surface will depend on performance and cosmetic requirements for the particular application, as surface roughness, fatigue, corrosion, and other properties can vary depending on the surface condition of the material.
+This choice of surface will depend on performance and cosmetic requirements for the particular application, as surface roughness, fatigue, corrosion, and other properties can vary depending on the surface condition of the material

 Oxide surface—Current Nitinol producers make Nitinol with an oxide surface that varies in color from light amber to blue to a black color.
 This surface denotes material that was annealed in a controlled environment.
 Oxide surfaces are typically very smooth and may be more lubricious than other surface finishes.

 Chemically etched wire—Nitinol wire that is run through an acid bath (pickled) prior to straightening.
 Discrete components can also be etched after shape setting in a bath.
 Etched surfaces are typically rougher than oxide surfaces and lend themselves to improved coating adhesion.
-An etched surface has a very thin oxide layer and studies have shown better corrosion performance than the oxide or polished bright surfaces.
+An etched surface has a very thin oxide layer, and studies have shown better corrosion performance than the oxide or polished bright surfaces.

-Sandblasted surface—Nitinol wire that is passed through a sand blasting apparatus prior to straightening.
+Sandblasted surface—Nitinol wire that is passed through a sandblasting apparatus prior to straightening.
 This surface has a slightly rougher texture and can aid polymer adhesion.

 Electro-polished surface—Nitinol components such as stents and filters that are to be implanted are usually electro-polished as a final process step.
 This process creates an exceptionally smooth, uniform oxide layer that improves biocompatibility and reduces corrosion.

 Platings—Nitinol has been successfully plated with various metals (gold, silver, nickel, copper) for various commercial applications.
 Plated Nitinol eyeglass frames are very popular today.
 Care must be taken to eliminate the potential for introducing excess hydrogen on the surface that could lead to embrittlement.
-Plating adhesion on high strain medical components is a critical performance issue that must be resolved.
+Plating adhesion on high-strain medical components is a critical performance issue that must be resolved.

 Joining to Nitinol

-Biocompatibility and Corrosion Resistance
+Biocompatibility and corrosion resistance

-How to Specify Nitinol
+How to specify Nitinol

 A good place to start when developing material specifications is the alloy data sheets.
 Keep in mind that these values are typical properties taken from tensile tests at room temperature.
 Nitinol’s properties can vary with composition, thermo-mechanical processing, and finished component processing.
 Commonly specified material properties for superelastic applications are: UTS, upper plateau stress, permanent set, elongation, and Af temperature.
-For shape memory alloy applications specified values are typically UTS, upper plateau stress and Af.
+For shape memory alloy applications, specified values are typically UTS, upper plateau stress and Af.